cochrane/AsciidocEdit/README.md

-asciihelper
+AsciidocEdit
 ===========

-Asciihelper is a MacOS application for helping to compose documents written in asciidoc markup.
+AsciidocEdit is a MacOS application for helping to compose documents written in asciidoc markup.
 Two panes are shown side-by-side in the main window.
 On the left is the source file (asciidoc).
 On the right is the